An All-You-Need-To-Know Guide To Filing For A Divorce In Singapore

 Second Stage of Divorce Proceedings – Ancillary Matters

-An Ancillary Matters Case Conference will be held when the second stage of divorce proceedings commences.
+An Ancillary Matters Case Conference will be held when the second stage of the Singapore divorce process commences.
 This conference prepares both parties for the ancillary matters hearing, which will be held in chambers before a Family Justice Courts District Judge.
 You may not be required to attend the case conference yourself if you have a lawyer to represent you.

 This stage of the proceedings deals with issues relating to the following:

 - Custody, Care and Control and Access to children of the marriage

 Both parties must disclose all assets and liabilities, earnings and expenditures in the Affidavits of Assets and Means before the court decides on the ancillary matters.
 Divorcing couples will also be required to attend a Mandatory Parenting Programme if they have at least one child under the age of 14.
 This programme encourages divorcing couples to make informed decisions in the best interests of their children.

 The court will order both parties to exchange proposals and determine whether or not a settlement is possible.
 If mediation is successful, the court’s order will be obtained.
 Three months after the Interim Judgment is granted, both parties can apply for the Final Judgment.
 If mediation fails and there is no settlement, the court will schedule an Ancillary Matters hearing (which consists of numerous stages and may stretch out over a course of 6 to 12 months or even longer).